-Maple Valley man awarded Carnegie Medal for heroism after saving a man who was drowning in the Duwamish
+Maple Valley man, Olympia woman awarded Carnegie Medal for heroism

 “I guess I didn’t hesitate,” he said.
 “I think that, if I didn’t go when I did, he wouldn’t have survived.”

+Zabrowski opened the driver’s door, reached across the man to unbuckle his seat belt and pulled the man — who was too heavy for her to lift — out onto the ground before flames engulfed the back of the car and spread to its interior.

+A bystander helped Zabrowski carry the man away from the car.
+The driver was unburned.

 The Carnegie Hero awards were created in 1904 by industrialist and philanthropist Andrew Carnegie.
 Since then, 10,117 medals have been handed out, 174 to people from Washington state.
-Maxwell is among 16 Americans and three Canadians recognized Monday.
+Maxwell and Zabrowski were among the 16 Americans and three Canadians recognized Monday.

 This isn’t the first time Maxwell has been recognized for his good deed.
 Shortly after the incident, the Seattle Fire Department’s Rescue One dive team awarded Maxwell its unit challenge coin, which is rarely used to honor a civilian hero.